-This course will explore lobbying, persuasion, consensus building, and opinion management as key aspects of strategic leadership.
-The terms politics, lobbying, and consensus building are often associated with government politics, and these will be explored as they are also a common aspect of human interaction.
+This course will explore lobbying, persuasion, bargaining, consensus building, and opinion management as key aspects of strategic leadership.
+Terms like politics and lobbying are often associated with government, but they are also a common aspect of human interaction and organizational leadership.

-LDR 610 Environmental Leadership (3)
+LDR 610 Sustainability Leadership (3)